scbirlab/duvidnn/README.md

         }
 ```

-If the built-in `ModelBox`es don't suit your needs, you can subclass the `base_classes.ModelBoxBase` abstract
+If you want to build `ModelBox`es based on a framework other than pytorch, you can subclass
-class, making sure to implement its abstract methods.
+the `duvida.base.ModelBoxBase` abstract class, making sure to implement its abstract methods.

 ## Command-line interface